muaz-khan/WebRTC-Experiment/RTCMultiConnection/README.md

 // if you want to attach external stream
-// this feature is useful in multi-sessions initiations connection.dontAttachStream = true; // it means that don't try to attach NEW stream connection.attachStreams[0] = MediaStream;
+// this feature is useful in multi-sessions initiations
+// it is used in experiments like "join with/without camera" connection.dontAttachStream = true; // it means that don't try to attach NEW stream connection.attachStreams[0] = MediaStream;
 ```